Spotlight: Mile Radunovic and his Fantasy World of Words

 Our Talk with Mile Radunovic

-FastComet: Can you start with a quick introduction to yourself and your primary work?
+FastComet: Can you start with a quick introduction of yourself and your primary work?

 Mile Radunovic: Hello, my name is Mile Radunovic, and I am the founder of storybat.com.
 I have studied business informatics and worked in the fields of Software Requirements and IT Project Management.
 While I call Switzerland my home, Story-Bat is an international project for every wordsmith and reader.